com-480-data-visualization/est-property-prices/README.md

 ### 🎯 The objectives

-Our project has two key goals:
+Our project has three key goals:

-- **Make real estate data accessible to the Estonian population and empower citizens**
+- Make real estate data accessible to the Estonian population and empower citizens

-- **Create meaningful visualizations for policymakers**
+- Create meaningful visualizations for policymakers

-- **Our methodology and visualisations could be envisoned for any other country, giving it a broad dimension**
+- Our methodology and visualisations could be envisoned for any other country, giving it a broad dimension

 ### 📊 The data